 1. You feel like being with a stranger

 You’ve been dating for a while and they still feel like a stranger?
 That’s not a good thing.
-I’m all for happy surprises and revealing different aspects of your personality, but if they have more sides to them then a Rubik’s cube, do you really think that will ever change?
-I’m talking about big curveballs here: revelations, erratic behaviour or maybe they just don’t let you in at all.
+I’m all for happy surprises and revealing different aspects of your personality, but if they have more sides to them than a Rubik’s cube, do you really think that will ever change?
+I’m talking about big curveballs here: revelations, erratic behavior or maybe they just don’t let you in at all.
 In any case, you deserve to feel secure and that you’re making progress with your partner.

 2. Their words and actions don’t match up